Gothic Feminism: The Representation of the Gothic Heroine in Cinema

 A second conference took place on 24th – 26th May 2017 with keynote speaker Dr Xavier Aldana Reyes (Manchester Metropolitan University).

 A third conference is planned for 2nd – 3rd May 2019 with Dr Lisa Purse (University of Reading) as the keynote speaker.
-Please see the Call for Papers.
+Registration is now open for this event.
+Please click here.

 The project will also host smaller events throughout the year: please see the homepage for the latest details.